aerben/aerben.github.io-sources/source/_posts/spark1.md

 tags: java
 ---

+There are many options for writing Java Microservices.
+Here, I will start to explore the most minimal of possible approaches - the Spark Framework.

 For a long time now, Java Microservices have been equivalent with Spring Boot for me.
 It combines an almost ridiculously easy setup - at least for Java standards - with the unparalleled feature-richness of the Spring Framework.
 However, Spring Boot has it's downsides.
-As the dependency tree of your application grows, it is crucial to constantly check if unwanted autoconfiguration is being bootstrapped.
-Spring is king in hiding away abstractions from the user, to a point where it becomes almost impossible to debug issues in autoconfiguration classes without in-depth knowledge of the framework.
-This is especially a problem when using Spring Cloud with its numerous sometimes under-documented features and configuration options.
+As the dependency tree of your application grows, it is crucial to constantly check if unwanted auto-configuration is being bootstrapped.
+Spring is king in hiding away abstractions from the user, to a point where it becomes almost impossible to debug issues in auto-configuration classes without in-depth knowledge of the framework.
+This is especially a problem when using Spring Cloud with its numerous sometimes under-documented features and configuration properties.

 Sometimes, it is relieving to tear away everything that makes Java services so cumbersome and heavyweight and start with something really nice and easy.
-Spark Framework is an example for a bare-bone approach to Java microservices with a design that resembles node.js web frameworks like express.
+Spark Framework is an example for a bare-bone approach to Java Microservices with a design that resembles node.js web frameworks like express.

-Here is how I set up my sample Spark application, complete with fat-jar bundling and docker build all via maven.
 Let's start with the pom.
 In the first iteration, we do want to bother with making the project executable as a jar file, nor do we want a proper logging setup.

 ```xml